Umgeni Water has the following markets for bulk water services (water and wastewater):

 Equally, as part of its wastewater supply function, Umgeni Water receives influent from municipal sewer systems, treats this at bulk wastewater treatment works and constantly strives to improve the quality of effluent discharged back into receiving systems.

-Umgeni Water’s infrastructure assets in support of its primary business comprise: approximately 746 kilometres of pipelines and sixty-six (66) kilometres of tunnels, fourteen (14) dams, fourteen (14) water treatment works and an additional fourteen (14) small water treatment works and ten (10) borehole schemes managed on behalf of the iLembe District Municipality.
+Umgeni Water’s infrastructure assets in support of its primary business comprise: approximately 746 kilometers of pipelines and sixty-six (66) kilometers of tunnels, fourteen (14) dams, fourteen (14) water treatment works and an additional fourteen (14) small water treatment works and ten (10) borehole schemes managed on behalf of the iLembe District Municipality.

 Infrastructure assets in support of bulk wastewater, either owned or operated, comprise the Darvill Wastewater Treatment Works, Howick Wastewater Treatment Works, Ixopo Wastewater Treatment Works, the recently acquired Lynnfield Park Wastewater Treatment Works and two smaller works Albert Falls North and South Works.

 A total of 440 million cubic metres of potable water per annum (1205 Ml/d) are currently supplied to customers (Figure 8.6) who serve a population of 6 million or 1.64 million households through reticulation networks.
 Treatment works’ capacities and utilisation are shown in Figure 8.7 (a) and (b) respectively.
 In the year there were no unplanned supply interruptions that exceeded 24 hours as per service level agreement.